-- (5) Updated building commissioning plan - (6) Updated Owner's Project Requirements/Basis of Design documentation - (7) Updated Facility user manual - (8) Updated cost estimate - (9) Final clash detection report and summary - (10) Statements of special inspections where required by IBC chapter 17 - (11) Complete specifications, including non-technical divisions 0 and 1, shall be prepared for submittal to the CO.
-Specifications shall be complete, edited for the project, and in final format.
+- (5) Updated building commissioning plan - (6) Updated Owner's Project Requirements/Basis of Design documentation - (7) Updated Facility user manual - (8) Updated cost estimate - (9) Final clash detection report and summary - (10) Statements of special inspections where required by IBC chapter 17

-(12) Drawings
+- (11) Complete specifications, including non-technical divisions 0 and 1, shall be prepared for submittal to the CO.
+Specifications shall be complete, edited for the project, and in final format. - (12) Drawings

-(13) Other Documents
+(13) Other Documents called for in 12.1.2.

-Refer to appendix 1 for submittal checklist.
+Refer to Appendix 1 for submittal checklist.